How to Use Bank Loan Calculators to Figure out Payments

 Finally, there's the annual percentage rate, or APR, calculator.
 With this calculator, you can determine your APR by adding in closing costs.
 To use this kind of calculator you need to know what the loan's interest rate is as well as the term of the loan (how long it will last) and the closing costs.
 With this information collectively, you can pinpoint the APR for your loan.

-For more bank loan calculators specific to mortgages, review "Mortgage Loan Calculators."
-That said, the bank loan calculators above will help you model almost any bank loan.
+There are many bank loan calculators specific to mortgages.
+That said, the bank loan calculators described will help you model almost any bank loan.
 However, you will not be able to run the numbers on complex loans such as Adjustable Rate Mortgages (ARMs).

 If you need more information on calculating complex loans, talk to your lender or loan officer.
 This individual should be able to give you an idea of what your loan payments will be like and how much interest you'll likely pay over the course of the loan.